Could living near a main road be impacting your health?

 Air pollution from motor vehicles kills more people in Australia each year than our national road toll and is a major contributor to a range of adverse health effects.

-There is a huge lack of awareness about the impact road traffic pollution, which plagues, Sydney, Melbourne, and most major cities in Australia, is having on our health.
+There is a huge lack of awareness about the impact of road traffic pollution, which plagues, Sydney, Melbourne, and most major cities in Australia is having on our health.

 The NSW Government has admitted that air pollution kills more people in Sydney each year than car accidents, according to a submission by the Asthma Foundation to the 2013 Senate Inquiry on Health Effects of Air Quality in Australia.

 More than 1,700 Australians lose their lives each year due to air pollution from motor vehicles, with 650 deaths in NSW alone, according to a report by the Electric Vehicle Council [Cleaner and safer roads for NSW], while 1,100 people lost their lives in the calendar year to July 2019.
 It also costs our economy $8 billion per year according to the Australian Medical Association.